 In accordance with National Curriculum requirements Holland Moor children follow a programme of study that is broad, balanced and relevant.
 At this age the children will be working under the requirements of Key Stage One and Two.

-The timetable of most children comprises a core of English, Maths, Science, a basic subject R.E. and the foundation subjects of History, Art, Geography, Music, Technology and P.E.
-Cross-curricular theme/subjects include Health Education, Sex Education, Citizenship, Industry, I.C.T. and Personal and Social Education.
+The timetable of most children comprises a core of English, Maths, Science, a basic subject R.E. and the foundation subjects of History, Art and Design, Geography, Music, Design and Technology and P.E.
+Cross-curricular theme/subjects include Computing and PSHE.